 - a.
 Referral for a second opportunity to complete the assessment satisfactorily, with or without a further oral examination; - b.
-In the case of a student registered on the award of Professional Doctorate, a maximum award of MPhil; subject to meeting the criteria for that award c.
-Failure of the award.
+In the case of a student registered on the award of Professional Doctorate, a maximum award of MPhil; subject to meeting the criteria for that award - c.
+Failure of the award. - A8.6 Where academic misconduct is detected for the first time on a reassessment, no further reassessment will be permitted. - A8.7 Where evidence of academic misconduct becomes apparent subsequent to the recommendation of the assessors or examiners, the matter will be re-opened and the original decision may be set aside if appropriate.